-The Shannon and Weaver Model of Communication argues that communication can be broken down into 6 key concepts: sender, encoder, channel, noise, decoder, and receiver.
-A later version of the theory by Warren Weaver added a 7th concept (‘feedback’) which changed the model from a linear to cyclical model.
+The Shannon and Weaver Model of Communication is a mathematical theory of communication that argues that human communication can be broken down into 6 key concepts: sender, encoder, channel, noise, decoder, and receiver.
+A later version of the theory by Norbert Weiner added a 7th concept (‘feedback’) which changed the model from a linear to cyclical model.

 The model’s primary value is in explaining how messages are lost and distorted in the process of communication.